exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 ### Script Language Container (SLC)

-Exasol executes User Defined Functions (UDFs) in a isolated Container whose root filesystem is derived Script Language Container (SLC).
+Exasol executes User Defined Functions (UDFs) in an isolated Container whose root filesystem is derived from a Script Language Container (SLC).

-Running the AAF requires a custom SLC.
+Running the AAF requires a SLC.
 The following command
 * downloads the specified version `<VERSION>` (preferrably the latest) of a prebuilt AAF SLC from the [AAF releases](https://github.com/exasol/advanced-analytics-framework/releases/latest) on GitHub,
 * uploads the file into the BucketFS,
 * and registers it to the database.